Cerenia/cerenia.github.io/README.md

 It is possible that none of the installers work for your device.
 In that case you will unfortunately not be able to participate in the study.

-TODO: Could this be avoided by going through the playstore instead?

 ###### **More information**

 The correct file will depend on the processor type that is in your smartphone.
 The different names denote different _instruction sets_ that a processor might use.
 Most commonly, Android phones use the ARM CPU architecture, more rarely, you might find an x86 architecture.